What Is User Management?

 • Access control based on role, department, location, title, and other attributes

-• Access level changes based on minimum requirements to perform job functions
+• Access level changes based on the minimum requirements to perform job functions

 • Audit trail of account activity for internal governance and compliance requirements